masaun/privacy-preserving-IP-NFT/README.md

 ## Overview

+[`IP-NFT` (Intellectual Property Non-Fungible Token)](https://docs.molecule.to/documentation/ip-nfts/intro-to-ip-nft) provide a secure and immutable proof of ownership for intellectual property on-chain and it is used for a scentific research in DeSci space.
-IP-NFT is often used in DeSci space.
+(More details about the concept of IP-NFT is written in the [Molecule's document](https://docs.molecule.to/documentation/ip-nfts/intro-to-ip-nft))

 When a IP owner would create their IP-NFT contract, the IP owner basically associated with their IP's metadata URI (i.e. IPFS `CID`) via the ERC721#`_setTokenUR()`.
 (In a case that an IPFS `CID` is used as a IP's metadata URI, anyone can know it by calling the ERC721#`tokenURI()` and retrieve it (IPFS `CID`) and see it - because it's "public")